Ground Balance: The Ultimate Guide for Detectorists

 • During the metal detecting process, I shift the value higher or lower, depending on the device’s performance stability.

-I’d say that when using this approach, you receive lower ground balance values than in the case of automatic or manual ground balance adjustment.
+I’d say that when using this approach, you receive lower values than in the case of automatic or manual ground balance adjustment.
 At the same time, the detection depth increases as well.
 You are welcome to try the approach mentioned above.
 Maybe it will work for you.